-Within the three-prong review process each group (State Lead, Partner Agencies, and Stakeholders) made an analysis of whether the identified relevant policies and regulations were consistent with the elements outlined the HCBS Final Rule.
-The analysis of the policies and regulations resulted in a determination of fully compliant, partially compliant, silent, or noncompliant with the elements of the HCBS Final Rule.
-The outcome was determined through an evaluation of the regulations and/or policies consistency and congruence with elements of the HCBS final rule.
-Regulation and policy language precisely consistent and congruent with the elements was determined to be fully compliant.
+Within the three-prong review process each group (State Lead, Partner Agencies, and Stakeholders) made an analysis of whether the identified relevant policies and regulations were consistent with the elements outlined in the HCBS Final Rule.
+The analysis of the policies and regulations resulted in a determination of fully compliant, partially compliant, silent, or non-compliant with the elements of the HCBS Final Rule.
+The outcome was determined through an evaluation of the consistency and congruence of the regulations and/or policies with elements of the HCBS final rule.
+Regulation and policy language precisely consistent and congruent with the elements were determined to be fully compliant.
+Full compliance was also determined if the intent of the message and language utilized in the regulation/policy was consistent with the elements.
 Policies and/or regulations consistent with only part of the elements of the HCBS Final Rule were determined to be partially compliant.
-Inconsistent language or language opposing the elements of the HCBS final rule was determined to be non-compliant.
-Absent language was determined to be silent.
+Inconsistent language or language opposing the elements of the HCBS final rule was determined to be noncompliant.
+Absent language and absent intent of language was determined to be silent.
 DHS DDS adopted an overarching general provision administrative rule in order to ensure clarity, consistency, and compliance across all waiver program settings.
 The overarching general provision administrative rule precisely follows the elements detailed in the HCBS Final Rule.
-As a result, it was determined that all ICF/ID LOC settings are compliant with the HCBS Final Rule.
+As a result, it was determined that all ID/ICF LOC settings are compliant with the HCBS Final Rule.
 The systemic grid also includes supporting regulation and policies that enhance the consistency of the regulations and policies that address the elements in the HCBS Final Rule.
-Aging Services plans to adopt a similar overarching general provision administrative rule that will assist in its settings becoming more compliant with the HCBS Final Rule.
-Much of the regulations and policy pertaining to the NFLOC settings specifically Adult Day Health setting, remained silent; therefore the adoption of an overarching administrative rule would more directly signify that settings must comply with the standards of the HCBS Final Rule.
+Aging Services plans to adopt a similar overarching general provision administrative rule that will assist in its settings becoming compliant with the HCBS Final Rule.
+Much of the regulations and policy pertaining to the NFLOC settings remained silent; therefore the adoption of an overarching administrative rule would more directly signify that settings must comply with the standards of the HCBS Final Rule.

-III.
-Remediation Activities

-NF LOC Waivers
+Remediation Activities NF LOC Waivers

 Many of the current policy and regulations pertaining to settings in the NF LOC waivers were determined to remain silent or be partially compliant with the elements of the HCBS Final Rule.
-It has been determined that remediation is necessary in order to allow the settings to become compliant with the HCBS Final Rule.
-Remediation activities will consist of the development and addition of an overarching policy that will precisely follow language of the HCBS Final Rule that settings will have to abide by.
-The development of this standard for NF LOC waiver settings will go through the States permanent rule promulgation process.
-It is projected the proposed additional standards for NF LOC waiver settings will be effective 9/1/2017.
-A draft copy of the updated policy and language can be found in Appendix¬C.
+It has been determined that remediation is necessary for the settings to become compliant with the HCBS Final Rule.
+Remediation activities will consist of the development and addition of an overarching policy that will precisely follow language of the HCBS Final Rule that all settings will have to abide.
+The development of this overarching standard for NF LOC waiver settings will go through the States permanent rule promulgation process.
+It is projected the overarching standard for NF LOC waiver settings will be effective 9/1/2017.ID/ICF LOC The DHS DDS developed an overarching general provision standard that was effective 9/1/2015.
+This standard pertains to and must be followed by all settings in the ID/ICF waivers.
+This overarching general provision strictly follows the language in the HCBS Final Rule.
+Therefore, it has been determined there is no remediation necessary.
+DHS has supporting policy that will be enhanced and updated to directly correspond with the HCBS Final Rule.